lexogrine/hud-manager/README.md

 ### Players

 This tab allows you to specify a player's displayed name, their country, real name and a picture as well.
-During matches players are identified by their SteamID64.
+During matches players are identified by their SteamID64 (CS:GO) or in-game name (Rocket League).

 ### Matches